 Preliminary studies indicate that the majority of the land is significantly altered from its native state, with extensive agricultural modifications.
 Figure 7 shows the preliminary vegetation mapping.
-The land is mostly non-native agricultural grassland with isolated trees.
-Some patches of native trees are present with varying prevalence of native species in the understorey, occurring mostly along the public road verges, and around the periphery of the land.
+The land is mostly non-native agricultural grassland.
+Very few patches of native vegetation are present, occurring mostly along the public road verges, and around the periphery of the land.

 The preliminary vegetation mapping will form the basis of further detailed and targeted surveys and will be refined throughout the EIS process.
 The detailed and targeted surveys and refined vegetation mapping will be used to guide detailed design within the land available.
 The focus will be to avoid or minimise impacts to known TECs and large stands of native woodland where possible.
-The preliminary design and vegetation mapping indicates very little woodland would be subject to clearing under the preliminary layout for GSF, which through further assessment and design, associated impacts will be mitigated.
+The preliminary design and vegetation mapping indicates very little clearance of native vegetation under the preliminary layout for PSF, which through further assessment and design, associated impacts will be mitigated.